microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Repair-WinGetPackageManager.md

 ## DESCRIPTION

-Repairs the WinGet client by installing or updating the client to either the latest or a specified version.
-This cmdlet also checks to make sure that the client is in a working state.
+This command repairs the installation of the WinGet client on your computer by installing the specified version or the latest version of the client.
+It ensures that the client is installed in a working state.

 ## EXAMPLES